 Finish the Drill

 Don’t be like Tom who started his risk management with a bang and quickly fizzled.
-The best project managers are disciplined and not only facilitate the identification, evaluation, and the development of the risk response plans, they executed.
+The best project managers identify, evaluate, and respond to risks.
 And they regularly perform the control activities to keep the project healthy.

 Join the 21 Day Challenge